Glossary

 Partnership: An association of two or more persons or entities formed to carry on as co-owners of an unincorporated business.
 Partnership accounts, together with corporation and unincorporated association accounts, are a separate account ownership category.

 Payable on Death Account (POD): Term used for informal revocable trust accounts to evidence the owner’s intention that the deposit account is payable to the named beneficiaries upon the death of the owner.
-Terms and acronyms representing the same intention are in trust for (ITF) and as trustee for (ATF).
-POD/ITF/ATF accounts are also called testamentary or Totten trust accounts and are insured in the revocable trust account ownership category, along with formal revocable trust accounts.
+Other terms include in trust for (ITF) and as trustee for (ATF).
+POD/ITF/ATF accounts are insured in the Trust Account ownership category, along with formal revocable trust accounts and irrevocable trust accounts.

 Power of Attorney: A written statement identifying a person as the agent for another with powers stated in the document.
 Full power may be granted, or the authority may be limited to certain functions, such as making deposits and withdrawals from a checking account.
 The Power of Attorney must be drafted in conformance with state requirements.